laike9m/logseq-chatgpt/README.md

 - Login to ChatGPT and keep tab open
   https://chat.openai.com/chat

-  Make sure you're logged in via using this plugin (refresh the page if the session expires).
+  Make sure you're logged in while using this plugin (refresh the page if the session expires).

 ## How it works